Aquaphor vs Vaseline 2023 (The Definitive Guide)

 When you think of petroleum jelly products, two names instantly spring to mind: Aquaphor and Vaseline.
 Famed for their best-selling skin protectants (among other products, of course), both brands are more than worthy of occupying some shelf space in your bathroom.

-Come with us as we compare the two side-by-side to help you decide which is best for you and your skincare routine.
+Come with us as we compare the two side-by-side to help you decide which is best for you and your skin.
 Enjoy!

 This post contains affiliate links; as an Amazon Associate we earn commission from qualifying purchases.